 While it sounds like the plot of a Liam Neeson action thriller, being taken for ransom happens to the data of companies all over the world every day.
 Even just within the first half of 2017, businesses lost around $544 billion to ransomware schemes alone — which is just one type of data ransoming.
-Poor data management can weaken your company’s security infrastructure, pretty much sounding the alarm for cybersecurity threats to swarm in to steal sensitive data or hold it for ransom.
+Poor data governance can weaken your company’s security infrastructure, pretty much sounding the alarm for cybersecurity threats to swarm in to steal sensitive data or hold it for ransom.
 If you think that you wouldn’t negotiate with data thieves, your accountant may end up doing the math and determine that it’s easier to simply pay them what they want.

 Just as you'd seek out a financial advisor for help managing your investment, it also makes sense to seek out data professionals to help you manage every facet of your data.
 This is one sphere of your business you don't want to assume will be just fine without professional supervision.